BonGoan/vanguard-ab-test/README.md

 ### 3. Error Rates:
 The new design (Test group) has a higher Error rate compared to the old design (Control group).
 In order to confirm if this difference is statistically significant, we proceeded with a z-test with the following hypothesis:

-  H0 = error rate test group <= error rate control group H1 = error rate test group > error rate control group
+H0 = error rate test group <= error rate control group;
+H1 = error rate test group > error rate control group

 The null hypothesis is rejected.
 The error rate in the test group is larger than the control group.